siberianfox/tinygwiki/TinyG-Boot-Loader.md

 **Step1**: To update the TinyG firmware run avrdude from a directory that has the tinyg.hex file you want to load.
 Here's an example command line from Windows:<br>
 `avrdude -p x192a3 -c avr109 -b 115200 -P COM19 -U flash:w:tinyg.hex`

+Here's an example command line from Mac:<br>
+`avrdude -p x192a3 -c avr109 -b 115200 -P tty.usbserial-AE01DWZS -U flash:w:tinyg.hex`

+To find your serial port in Mac/Linux you can run `ls /dev` and look for the tty.usbserial-XXXXXXX port<br>

 You will need to enter the USB port you are actually using.<br>
 Use the Avrdude distributed with the Arduino - it's pretty up to date.
 Before issuing the command, enter the bootloader by hitting the reset button, or enter the new boot command in g-code or JSON (e.g. $Boot=1, {"boot":1}).
 You need to enter the avrdude command before the LED stops blinking.
 It currently blinks 10 times.